defaultroute0/VCF-Operations-For-Networks/pythonexamples/README.md

-# Adding Applications to AON Programatically via NSX Sec tags
+# Example 1 - Adding Applications to AON Programatically via NSX Sec tags
 - Using either CLI or non CLI script to dynamically add an application into Aria Ops 4 Networks.
 - By doing this via NSX Security tags, membership is dynamic, and the app boundary can be further used in analysis or metrics etc